F. Richard Spencer: Auxiliary bishop for the Military Services

 On May 22, 2010, Spencer was appointed as an auxiliary bishop of the Archdiocese for the Military Services and titular bishop of Auzia by Pope Benedict XVI.
 His episcopal consecration by Archbishop Timothy Broglio took place on September 8, 2010, in the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.

+Upon reaching the mandated retirement age of 75 for bishops, Pope Leo XIV accepted his resignation as auxiliary bishop on June 10, 2026.